techidaily/site-games-able/source/_posts/creating-innocuous-steam-fun-for-kids-and-parents.md

  This is useful if you have a laptop that you want to let your child play games on, but your child is too young to have a separate Steam account of their own.

- Once you've[paired Bluetooth controllers with your Steam account](https://www.makeuseof.com/how-to-set-up-use-console-controllers-steam/) , your kids can have just as much fun on a computer as they would with a console.
+ Once you've [paired Bluetooth controllers with your Steam account](https://www.makeuseof.com/how-to-set-up-use-console-controllers-steam/) , your kids can have just as much fun on a computer as they would with a console.

  Family View isn't limited to only blocking games.
 You can also determine whether kids can browse the Steam store, view community-generated content, chat with other Steam users, or access your profile information.

 ## How to Enable Family View on Steam

- Your first step is to[download and install the Steam client](https://www.makeuseof.com/what-is-steam-how-to-install/) .
+ Your first step is to [download and install the Steam client](https://www.makeuseof.com/what-is-steam-how-to-install/) .
 There are clients available for Windows, macOS, Linux, and ChromeOS.

  Next, sign into your Steam account.
 If you don’t already have one, you will need to create an account and purchase whichever games you want your kids to have access to before you proceed.